 Liew addresses a long-standing question in epigenetics of how the whole-genome methylation changes actually affect or correlate to a particular phenotypic change.
 After subjection to long-term pH stress, corals exhibited changes in transcription, and is shown to fine-tune expression of highly expressed genes.
 This study associated changes in pathways regulating cell cycle and body size, which are traits influenced by pH stress.
 Similar to the Ryu study, the authors highlighted the DNA methylation change to phenotype and particular, annotated genes.

 It is thought that DNA methylation (one form of epigenetics) might be able to buffer organisms’ reaction to climate change.
-These mechanisms could give rise to tighter control of the organism’s phenotype and thus have implications on phenotypic plasticity, which would eventually impact the adaptation of a species or population.
-Although all experimental, these three papers addressed the question of functional and environmental application of epigenetics and plasticity to local adaptation.
+These mechanisms could give rise to tighter control of the organism’s phenotype and thus have implications on adaptive phenotypic plasticity, which would eventually impact the adaptation of a species or population.
+These three papers addressed the question of functional and environmental application of epigenetics and plasticity to local adaptation.